noahgibbs/madscience_octopress/source/index.markdown

 ---
 layout: narrow_page
-title: "Is Your Rails App on a Server Yet?"
+title: "Are Your Rails Apps on a Server Yet?"
 comments: false
 sharing: false
 sidebar: false
 footer: true
 no_navbar: true
 ---
-Are you just putting it off?
-Writing more features to avoid facing that next step?
+Just putting it off?
+Writing more features &mdash; or more apps &mdash; to avoid that next step?

 Or you put together a horrible one-off "special snowflake" server, and you hope like hell it <b>never goes down</b>.
-You can't build a staging server.
+You tried building a test server and stopped using it after a week, because it has a whole different set of weird bugs.

 {% imgcap right /images/deploy_tag_cloud.png 350 129 How Many of These Are Required? %}

-Or you're installing one more tool and hoping it helps.
-Please?
+Once in awhile you install one more tool and hope it helps.
+Some are fun, but none really fix the problem, right?

 You tried.
 You read through <i>Rails guides, ancient blog posts</i> and many, many forums of